-- Section 4.01 Gaming License Required.
-The Commission is hereby authorized to issue all Licenses for the conduct of all Gaming authorized under this Ordinance or any other License related to Gaming which the Commission may, by Rule require. - (a) Persons.
+- (a) Persons.
 The following Persons must obtain Licenses as a precondition to employment in or management of any Gaming Operation: - (1) any Management Entity or Controlling Shareholder.
 Any Person deemed a Controlling Shareholder must comply with the same licensing requirements as if such Person were a Primary Management Official; however, if any Controlling Shareholder is a non-natural person, such Controlling Shareholder shall be subject to Management Entity licensing procedures; - (2) all Primary Management Officials; - (3) all Key Employees; - (4) Suppliers of Gaming Goods and Services.
-Any Person who is a Supplier of Gaming Goods and Services must comply with the same licensing requirements as if such Person were a Primary Management Official; however, if any Supplier is a non-natural person, such Supplier shall be subject to Management Entity licensing procedures; and - (4) any other employee or class of employees as determined by Commission Rules. - (b) Gaming Establishments.
-Each place, facility, or location where Gaming is conducted must obtain a separate facility License from the Commission. - Section 4.02 Standard for License.
-Licenses issued hereunder shall be issued according to requirements at least as stringent as those set forth at 25 C.F.R parts 556 and 558, and any amendments thereto, and also according to requirements at least as stringent as those set forth in the Compact.
+Any Person who is a Supplier of Gaming Goods and Services must comply with the same licensing requirements as if such Person were a Primary Management Official; however, if any Supplier is a non-natural person, such Supplier shall be subject to Management Entity licensing procedures; - (5) any other employee or class of employees as determined by

+Commission Rules, and

+(b) Gaming Establishments.
+Each place, facility, or location where Gaming is conducted must obtain a separate Facility License from the Commission.

+Section 6.02 Standard for License.
+Licenses issued hereunder shall be issued according to requirements at least as stringent as those set forth at 25 C.F.R. parts 556 and 558, and any amendments thereto, and also according to requirements at least as stringent as those set forth in the Compact.